PerfectAudience/reign/README.md

 Features
 --------
-Sovereign features a pluggable programming API which allows additional functionality to be easily.

 Out of the box, Sovereign provides the following:
 * Service presence - monitor for nodes coming up and going down in services.